 Since I've been teaching abroad for 10 years, I've enjoyed this lifestyle a lot.
 At some point I plan to retire abroad because I love the expat life.
 I see myself somewhere like Portugal or Cape Town running a bed and breakfast, helping others to have fruitful experiences traveling abroad and fulfilling their dreams.

 Nicole's story shows how one trip abroad can lead to a lifelong adventure.
 We commend her willingness to travel between multiple contrasting cultures, adapting and learning as she goes.
 She clearly demonstrates an entrepreneurial spirit as well, aiming to share what she's learned in her blog.
 We wish Nicole many more years of travel and cross-cultural immersion.
 If she is looking for a professional challenge, she might one day wish to move from teaching English to another type of job.
 A domestic position abroad, or an internationally-focused job with a North American firm, could expand her cross-cultural career understanding even further.
 This next level of immersion opens up even more types of cross-cultural understanding.
 We also wish her well with her goal of starting a small hotel business abroad.
 Good luck!

-- This article will help you further enjoy and profit from your international experiences after returning: Re-entry After Teaching Abroad
+- This article will help you further enjoy and profit from your international experiences after returning: Re-entry Tips after Teaching Abroad

 - Women hoping to follow in Nicole's footsteps may be interested in our section, Women Living & Working Overseas.